mobilecoinofficial/grapevine/README.md

 The `pub_key` fields are compressed ristretto curve points.
 (We could compile it to use ed25519 instead though.)

 The `timestamp` is an unsigned 64-bit integer number of seconds UTC since the unix epoch.
-Whatever you put here is ignored, and the broker provides it's own timestamps on messages.
+Whatever you put here is ignored, and the bus provides it's own timestamps on messages.

 The `payload` is not interpreted by the broker, but the other fields are.